getify/foi-lang/formalization-work/Foi-Specification.md

 - `.closed()`: available on the stream.
 Returns `true` if the stream is closed, `false` if open.
 - Subject `%`: `subj% v` broadcasts `v` to all current subscribers of the associated stream.
 Returns a Promise (see §6.10.1).
 - `~<` / `~map`: single-step chain operators.
 Each registers a subscriber on the source stream and produces a derived stream carrying transformed values to that derived stream's own subscribers.
-- `~<*` subscription form: registers the block body as a subscriber to the source stream; the block body executes per value broadcast from the source; the terminal expression's value emits into a resultant `PushStream`.
-A terminal `Left@ ...` expression unsubscribes this observer without closing the source (§6.10.3).
+`~<*` subscription form: registers the block body as a subscriber to the source stream; the block body executes per value broadcast from the source.
+Resolves to `Promise{Left{"PushStream Closed"}}` when the source closes, or `Promise{Left{payload}}` when a terminal `Left@ payload` in the block body signals early unsubscribe (§6.10.3).
+The block's terminal expression is otherwise discarded.
 - `PushStream.merge@` / `.filter@` / `.scan@` / `.takeUntil@`: derived-stream constructors for fan-in, predicate filtering, stateful fold, and signal-driven close (§6.10.4).

 **NOTE:** `~<<` (single-value do-block, §6.8.3) is not defined on `PushStream`.
 Streams have no single value to extract; `~<*` is the composition-form operator for producer-broadcast sources.
 This mirrors the split for other `~<*`-consuming types (§6.3, §6.9).